kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

   distribution.

-* **Implementation Flexibility:** Implementations can intelligently incorporate TSC information (if desired) alongside other factors like latency, load, or custom heuristics to optimize routing decisions.
+* **Implementation Flexibility:** Implementations can intelligently incorporate Topology Spread Constraints information (if desired) alongside other factors like latency, load, or custom heuristics to optimize routing decisions.

 #### Complementary Use of Pod Topology Spread Constraints and routingPreference